SENSORY POD AUSTRALIA

 Neurotypical describes individuals who think and process information in generally accepted ways within their cultural context.

-Common traits associated with neurotypical development include:
+Common traits associated with Neurotypical development include:

 -